robinagist/Manic-Mapped-Memory-Server/README.md

 Even more, Manic allows you to write protect the file in memory at the page level, and check a previously calculated SHA256 of the text file, against your own SHA256, before it is loaded into a memory map, providing hella fast lookups in the single digit microsecond range on your laptop.

 Manic was extracted from an Ethereum oracle project I am working on, and made open source under an MIT license.
-It is still a work in progress.
+This repo is still a work in progress, but Manic is fully working and functional for your fast lookup use cases.

 At the moment, Manic will only ingest and index delimited text files.